SAG-AFTRA Contracts

 Pro tip: B-Roll footage shot during a commercial production would also be categorized as a Category II Industrial.

-3. Dubbing Contracts
+3. Dubbing contracts

 The Dubbing Agreement covers performers who sing and provide voiceover dubbing English language for content that was originally produced in a different language.
+There is also a Spanish Dubbing Agreement that covers performers dubbing Spanish language for content originally produced in a language other than Spanish.

 Under the Dubbing Agreement, the languages covered are: